Annika Sörenstam: 1990s

 Sörenstam turned professional in 1992, but missed her LPGA Tour card at the final qualifying tournament by one shot, and began her professional career on the Ladies European Tour (LET), formerly known as the WPGET.
 She was invited to play in three LPGA Tour events in 1993, where she finished T38th, 4th, and T9th, earning more than $47,000.
 She finished second four times on the Ladies European Tour and was 1993 Ladies European Tour Rookie of the Year.
 By tying for 28th at the LPGA Final Qualifying Tournament she earned non-exempt status for the 1994 season.
 Sörenstam's first professional win came at the 1994 Holden Women's Australian Open on the ALPG Tour.

 In the United States, Sörenstam was LPGA Rookie of the Year, had three top-10 finishes including a tie for second at the Women's British Open and made her Solheim Cup debut.
 Her breakout year was 1995, when she won her first LPGA Tour title at the U.S. Women's Open.
 She finished at the top of the Money List and was the first non-American winner of the Vare Trophy.
 She became the second player ever to be Player of the Year and Vare Trophy winner the year after being Rookie of the Year.
 A win at the 1995 Australian Ladies Masters and two other wins on the Ladies European Tour put her top of the LET Order of Merit and made her the first player to top both the European and LPGA Tour money lists in the same season.
-Her success worldwide resulted in her winning the Jerringpriset award in Sweden, the country's most prestigious award in sports as well as being awarded the Svenska Dagbladet Gold Medal.
+Her success worldwide resulted in her winning the Jerringpriset award in Sweden, as well as being awarded the Svenska Dagbladet Gold Medal, the country's most prestigious award in sports.

 1996 saw Sörenstam win her home LET tournament, the Trygg Hansa Ladies' Open in Sweden and three LPGA tournaments including the U.S. Women's Open.
 In defending her title, she became the first non-American to win back to back U.S. Women's Open titles, passed the $1 million mark in LPGA career earnings, and won her second consecutive Vare Trophy.

 She won six tour events in 1997, regaining the money list and player of the year titles.
 Internationally, she won on the JLPGA and defended her home LET title at the renamed Compaq Open.
 She became the first player in LPGA history to finish a season with a sub-70 scoring average of 69.99 en route to retaining the 1998 Player of the Year and Money List titles as well as winning the LET Swedish tour stop for the third time running.
 September 1999 saw Sörenstam change her on-course team replacing her caddie of six years, Colin Cann, with Terry McNamara.